markusos/markusos.github.io/about.md

 ## About Me

 Data Engineer with over 10 years of experience, passionate about crafting and maintaining high-volume data systems that drive business insights.
-Currently, I am the Principal Data Engineer at CipherHealth, where I collaborate on designing and implementing complex data pipelines.
+Currently, I am a Principal Data Engineer at CipherHealth, where I collaborate on designing and implementing complex data pipelines.
 I am always looking for ways to optimize performance, integrate AI into our solutions, and enjoy mentoring engineers to deliver impactful solutions together.

 I am proficient in a broad spectrum of technologies, including Python, SQL, MongoDB, Ruby, JavaScript, Apache Airflow, dbt, PostgreSQL, Snowflake and Terraform.
 I believe in learning from others and continually improving my skills to better serve our team's goals.